moroshko/react-autosuggest/README.md

 <a name="getSuggestionValueProp"></a>
 #### getSuggestionValue (required)

-When user navigates the suggestions using the Up and Down keys, [the input should display the highlighted suggestion][wai-aria].
+When user navigates the suggestions using the Up and Down keys, <a href="https://www.w3.org/TR/wai-aria-practices/#autocomplete" target="_blank">the input should display the highlighted suggestion</a>.
 You design how suggestion is modelled.
 Therefore, it's your responsibility to tell Autosuggest how to map suggestions to input values.

 This function gets: